MerrybyPractice/java_data_structures_and_algo/README.md

   ## Challenge

-  The challenge was to write a class that would take in a Array of cities and graphs
+  The challenge was to write a class that would take in a Array of cities and graphs, and return if they could be reached in a a series of single flights as well as the price to make the trip.